 Her paintings capture the mischievous spirit animals inhabiting these landscapes as they pause to catch the viewer out.
 Intricate drawings collide with semi-chaotic actions as fluids and powders are layered up with detailed pen and brush work, echoing the environment that these creatures live within.

-Rona has been fascinated by animal mythology for many years and remains entranced.
+Rona has been fascinated by nature, folklore and animal mythology for many years and remains entranced.
 She is particularly fond of corvids.

-Rona mostly paints in acrylic on wood panels and likes to add mixed media elements to her work.
+Rona mostly paints on wood panels and incorporates the natural wood grain into her work.
 She works from her studio in the old Dunbar Lemonade Factory in Leith.

 After graduating from Goldsmiths College with a BA Hons in Fine Art and gaining a Masters Degree in Computers in Design at Middlesex University, Rona worked in Soho as a Special Effects Artist on Hollywood feature films.